 A trial fitting is performed in the office to allow the patient to experience monovision correction.
-Lenses are fit according to the directions in the general fitting guidelines.
+Lenses are fit according to the directions in the genera fitting guidelines.

 Case history and standard clinical evaluation procedure should be used to determine the prognosis.
 Determine which eye is to be corrected for distance and which eye is to be corrected for near.
 Next, determine the near add.
-With trial lenses of the proper power in place, observe the reaction to this mode of correction
+With trial lenses of the proper power in place, observe the reaction to this mode of correction.

-Immediately after the correct power lenses are in place, walk.
-Immediately after the correct power lenses are in place, walk.
-And the patient look at you.
+Immediately after the correct power lenses are in place, walk across the room and have the patient look at you.
 Assess the patient's reaction to distance vision under these circumstances.
-Then have the patient look at familiar near objects, such as a watch face or fingernaits.
+Then have the patient look at familiar near objects, such as a watch face or fingerails.
 Again, assess the reaction.
 As the patient continues to look around the room at both near and distant objects, observe the reactions.
 Only after these vision tasks are completed should the patient be asked to read print.
 Evaluate the patient's reaction to large print (e.g., typewritten copy) at first and then graduate to newsprint and finally smaller type sizes.